DronHazra/quartz/content/notes/Border Gateway Protocol.md

 ## the actual protocol bits
 okkk lets actually talk about BGP
 * BGP distributes *reachability* information, computing paths between AS’s (groups of IP network prefixes, network providers)
+* BGP is *federated* routing, each AS optimizes for their own metrics but BGP has to bridge all the ASes together
+* so BGP optimizes for reachability, maximizing connectivity between ASes
 * and what info you distribute lets you control policy
 * BGP is a *vectoring* protocol, but not a distance vector one (path vector instead) to hack some of the problems out (namely loop avoidance)
 * a BGP router distributes: